uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 #### Guidance about `action-items`

+* If `action-items` is configured with just one indicator and that one indicator is failing, `action-items` silently degrades to be a `basic` widget.
+This is to avoid distracting and taunting the user with broken functionality -- in the case where the best it can do is offer a single hyperlink, the best it can do is offer that single hyperlink as simply and clearly as possible.
-If there are multiple action item types to display, the widget will display the first 3 in the list, or the first two if the widget needs to display an error message.
-If any of the action item types fail (independently), the widget shows an error message telling the user what it couldn't count.
+* If there are succeeding and failing indicators, `action-items` shows the first up to 2 succeding indicators, and an error message telling the user what it couldn't count.
+* If there are only succeeding indicators, `action-items` shows the first up to 3 indicators.

-If there are more action item types configured than the widget has room to display, it will acknowledge it is not showing everything with "Showing {x} of {y}".
+* If there are more indicators configured than it can display, it will acknowledge it is not showing everything with "Showing {x} of {y}".

 The **feedUrl** should return a simple JSON object containing a "quantity" key with an integer for a value.
 For example: